CLI Companion

 • update

-The `route add` command is not a standard or available command within the Hapi CLI tool.
-The Hapi CLI (often used through `@hapi/create-hapi-app` or similar scaffolding tools) is primarily designed for generating new Hapi projects, plugins, and other application structures, not for dynamically adding routes to an existing application via the command line.
+It appears there might be a misunderstanding regarding the `route add` command within the Hapi CLI.
+The Hapi CLI (often used as `hapi` or through `npx hapi`) is primarily a scaffolding tool designed to help developers set up new Hapi projects, plugins, handlers, and views.
+It does not provide a direct `route add` command to dynamically add routes to an *existing* Hapi application from the command line.

 javascript